GRC Engineering

 Each source system returns data in its own format.
 Okta returns user records in one JSON structure.
 Azure AD’s Graph API returns equivalent data in another.
 The normalization layer transforms source-specific data into a standardized evidence format aligned with the auditor’s expectations and the compliance framework’s control requirements.

 Normalization also handles de-duplication for multi-framework programs.
-A single user access export from Okta satisfies access control evidence requirements for SOC 2 (CC6.1), ISO 27001 (A.9.2.5), and HIPAA (164.312(d)).
-The normalization layer maps the single data pull to all applicable framework controls.
+A single user access export from Okta, properly structured, contributes to access control evidence for SOC 2 (CC6.1, logical access controls), ISO/IEC 27001:2022 (A.5.18, Access rights), and HIPAA 45 CFR 164.308(a)(4) (Information Access Management).
+For HIPAA 45 CFR 164.312(d), which covers Person or Entity Authentication, not provisioning breadth, a separate MFA configuration export is the better-fit artifact.
+The normalization layer maps the single data pull to all applicable framework controls, routing each artifact to the right control destination.

 Storage: Maintaining Evidence Integrity

 Evidence storage requires immutability and retention management.
-Collected evidence must be tamper-proof (write-once storage or cryptographic hashing), timestamped with collection time and source system, and retained for the audit period plus the required retention window (typically 7 years for SOC 2, 6 years for HIPAA).
+Collected evidence must be tamper-proof (write-once storage or cryptographic hashing), timestamped with collection time and source system, and retained for the audit period plus the required retention window.
+Retention requirements vary by framework: HIPAA mandates 6 years for documentation under 45 CFR 164.530(j); SOC 2 retention follows AICPA working-paper standards and your auditor’s engagement letter, typically in the 5-7 year range, but no federal mandate sets a minimum floor for the organization’s own records.

 Cloud object storage (S3, Azure Blob, GCS) with versioning enabled and lifecycle policies configured provides the most cost-effective evidence archive.
 Compliance platforms handle storage within their own infrastructure, abstracting storage management from the compliance team.